 Golden Carers has 1000s of activities and resources for senior care.

-We often underestimate what a kind word, a touch, a smile, a sympathetic listening ear, or a compliment can do for mental health.
+We often underestimate what a kind word, a touch, a smile, a sympathetic listening ear, or a compliment can do to improve someone's mental well-being.

 Engaging with Residents Outside Programmed Activities